Bachelor of Arts in Family and Consumer Sciences

 |WGS 530||Women and Gender Studies and Social Theory||3|

 Courses needed for the California Child Development Master Teacher & Site Supervisor Permits.

-Bachelor of Arts students must complete at least twelve units of complementary studies outside of the primary prefix for the major.
+Bachelor of Arts students must complete at least 12 units of Complementary Studies outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)

 General Education Requirements

 |Requirement||Course Level||Units||Area Designation|